openforcefield/openff-evaluator/docs/physicalproperties.rst

 Physical property measurements
 ==================================

+.. warning:: This text is now out of date, but will be updated in future to reflect the
+             latest version of the framework.

 `Physical property measurements <https://en.wikipedia.org/wiki/Physical_property>`_ are measured properties of a substance that provide some information about the physical parameters that define the interactions within the substance.